Best Chocolate Lava Cakes in Singapore

 Sun: 5pm – 10pm

-Tel: +65 6681 6651
+Tel: +65 6734 8066

 Over at Osia Resorts World Sentosa, they serve a slightly different rendition in the form of a soup.
-Yes, that’s right, a chocolate soup.
+Yes, that’s right, a CHOCOLATE SOUP!

 Osia’s Hot Chocolate Soup ($22) is one of the signature items on the menu.
-For regulars, it is a must-order dessert to end the meal, while I know of many new customers come to Osia just to try this.
+For regulars, it is a must-order dessert to end the meal, while we know of many new customers come to Osia just to try this.

 8 Sentosa Gateway